chunweiz/CCUX/doc/build.md

 ## Overview
 CCUX build system primary goal is to generate an optimized set of files to run the application.
 On a high level, this is achieved by transforming the actual source files through a series of compression, mangling and concatenation.

-CCUX is using [Grunt](http://gruntjs.com/) to automate its build tasks and build steps are custom tailored to the each of the scenarios below:
+CCUX is using [Grunt](http://gruntjs.com/) to automate its build tasks and the build steps are optimized to the each of the following scenarios:

 * [Module](#markdown-header-module)
 * [Control](#markdown-header-control)